bvillasen/blog/cv.md

 The animation above is a real-time volumetric render of the simulation, this means that the software that I developed is using the  GPU to solve the physics equations that govern the dynamics of a quantum fluid and simultaneously the GPU is running a ray-tracing algorithm to generate a 3D render of the simulated volume.

-From the data obtained from simulations I studied the properties of the turbuluent motion of the gas and compared to know properties of turbulence in regular fluids, in particular I showed that the energy power spectrum on the quantum fluid scales as the well known Kolmogorov relation for turbulence in viscous fluids.
-This work resulted in the following publication where propose a mechanism for developing a turbulent flow in a Bose-Einstein Condensate:
+From the data obtained from simulations I studied the properties of the turbuluent motion of the gas and compared to known properties of turbulence in regular fluids, in particular I showed that the energy power spectrum on the quantum fluid scales as the well known Kolmogorov relation for turbulence in viscous fluids.
+This work resulted in the following publication where we propose a mechanism for developing a turbulent flow in a Bose-Einstein Condensate:

 [**B. Villaseñor**, R. Zamora-Zamora, D. Bernal, and V. Romero-Rochín, ”*Quantum turbulence by vortex stirring in a spinor Bose-Einstein condensate*”, 2014, Phys.
 Rev. A 89, 033611.](https://ui.adsabs.harvard.edu/abs/2014PhRvA..89c3611V/abstract)